Ewald Lienen: Third stint in Greece and to Romania (2012–2013)

 Lienen became AEK Athens's manager.
 His first match was a 1–0 loss to PAOK.
 He was sacked on 10 April 2013 while the club was a point above the relegation zone with two matches remaining.

 On 6 November 2013, Lienen was appointed as the new manager of Romanian Liga I club Oțelul Galați on a two-year contract.
 His first match was a 1–0 loss to Politehnica Timișoara.
 On 16 May 2014, he managed to save Oțelul Galați from relegation, a team that won the title three years earlier, and he imposed a good and spectacular football at the team.
 Also he is very appreciated by the Romanian fans.
 He ended his contract after only one season.

 FC St. Pauli (2014–2017)

 He was hired as the head coach of FC St. Pauli on 16 December 2014.
 His first match was a 2–1 loss to FC Ingolstadt 04 on 17 December 2014.
 His first win was a 3–1 against VfR Aalen on 20 December 2014 in his home debut.
 Then they went on a four match winless streak.
 During this time, St. Pauli lost to Greuther Fürth 1–0.
-Lienen was critical of the referee after the match and was eventually fined 3,000 Euro.
+Lienen was critical of the referee after the match and was eventually fined €3,000.
 The club's next victory was a 2–0 win against Eintracht Braunschweig on 7 March 2015.
 St. Pauli defeated Fortuna Düsseldorf 4–0 on 6 April 2015.
 He has a record of four wins, three draws, and five losses since becoming head coach.
 He re-signed and moved to the technical director position for the 2017–18 season.